notnrbtw/BlobeVM/README.md

-# BlobeVM (Modified DesktopOnCodespaces)
+# BlobeVM

-BlobeVM is a Virtual Machine powered by DesktopOnCodespaces, designed to run entirely in a web browser.
+BlobeVM is a Virtual Machine, designed to run entirely in a web browser.
 It comes with excellent features, including Windows app support, audio functionality, and the ability to bypass school networks.

 ## Features:
 - **Runs in a web browser**